A simple red cartoon-style telephone handset icon, isolated on a white background.

 One-on-one free email deliverability consultation

-What is a Spam Trap & How to Avoid It | Warmy.io
+What is a Spam Trap and How to Avoid It?

-Sending emails to such email addresses will cause your domain name and IP address to be flagged as potential spammers—which can result in having your emails blocked or sent directly into the recipient’s junk folder.
+Spam traps are no joke when it comes to email marketing.
+Sending emails to such email addresses will cause your domain name and IP address to be flagged as potential spammers.
+This can then result in having your emails blocked or sent directly to the spam folder.

-What is a spam traps?
+What is a spam trap?

 There are two types of spam traps:

-These are email addresses that have never been used by a real person and are created by email providers or anti-spam organizations specifically for the purpose of catching spammers.
+1. Pristine spam traps: These are email addresses that have never been used by a real person and are created by email providers or anti-spam organizations specifically for the purpose of catching spammers.

-These are email addresses that were once used by real people but have been abandoned and are no longer in use.
+2. Recycled spam traps: These are email addresses that were once used by real people but have been abandoned and are no longer in use.
 Email providers or anti-spam organizations can take over these addresses and turn them into spam traps to catch spammers who continue to send emails to inactive or non-existent addresses.

-Why spam traps are dangerous for email marketers?
+Why are spam traps dangerous for email marketers?

 Spam traps are dangerous for email marketers because they can negatively impact email deliverability and sender reputation.